-During the year the trading suspension of Paladin Energy Ltd was removed and the investment was transferred back into level 1 quoted investments.
-The Company holds an unquoted investment, High Power Exploration, which has been valued at £973,644 (2017: £980,263).
-The value of the investment has been taken from their most recently published asset raise, discounted by 30% (2017: 30%) using significant judgement applied by the Directors and this value may not be realised upon liquidation.
-The Company holds unquoted investments, Gobi Coal and Energy Limited, Samphire Uranium Limited and Satimola Limited, which have been discounted by 100% (2017: 100%) and valued at £nil, due to the lack of an active market for these shares and the reduced commercial activity of these companies, using significant judgement applied by the Directors.
+The Company holds an unquoted investment, High Power Exploration, which has been valued at £1,096,781 (2018: £973,644).
+The value of the investment is derived from taking the latest capital raise price of 1.78 USD, less a dilution ratio of 19.9% and a haircut of 30% (2018: 30%) using significant judgement applied by the Directors.
+This value may not be realised upon liquidation.

+The Company holds unquoted investments, Gobi Coal and Energy Limited and Samphire Uranium Limited, which have been discounted by 100% (2018: 100%) and valued at £nil, due to the lack of an active market for these shares and the reduced commercial activity of these companies, using significant judgement applied by the Directors.
 Gobi Coal and Energy Limited is an unquoted company with low commercial activity due to the collapse of its target market.
-Samphire Uranium Limited demerged from Uranium SA Limited, operates as a standalone unquoted public company and is currently holding commercial activity until the recovery of the uranium market.
-Satimola Limited is an unquoted company currently in its early financing stage.
+Samphire Uranium Limited demerged from Uranium SA Limited, operates as a stand-alone unquoted public company and is currently holding commercial activity until the recovery of the uranium market.
+Satimola Limited was sold to Kazakhstan Potash Corporation Limited "KPC" during the period.
+The Company received \$2,475 on 30 May 2019 and is expecting a further payment of \$833 by December 2019.
 The Company's quoted investments are considered to be readily realisable.